 8. Lightweight: Carbon steel is lighter than cast iron, making it easier to handle and less likely to cause fatigue when cooking.

 9. High Heat Tolerance: Carbon steel can withstand high temperatures without warping or damage.
 It can handle up to 600 degrees Fahrenheit without deforming.

 10. Safe: Carbon steel is a safe material to use for cookware, and it is not known to leach toxins into food.

-11. Induction Safe: As induction stovetops become more popular but the issue with them is they only work with certain types of cookware.
-The good news is that carbon steel is induction safe because it is made of a ferrous metal.
+11. Induction Safe: Induction stovetops become more popular but the issue with them is they only work with certain types of cookware.
+The good news is that carbon steel is induction safe because it is made of ferrous metal.

 Cons of Carbon Steel Cookware